 The application period for practices applying to begin participation in the model in January 2021 is now closed.

-Practice and payer selections will take place in Spring 2020.
-The model will begin in January 2021.
+Practice and payer selections will take place in Summer 2020.
+The PCF component of the model will begin in January 2021 for practices participating in the PCF Only and Hybrid model options.
+The SIP component of the model will begin in April 2021 for practices participating in the SIP Only and Hybrid model options.
 CMS will focus on onboarding participating practices and payer partners to the model from July-December 2020.

 Stay up to date on the latest Primary Care First Model Options updates by subscribing to the PCF Model Options listserv.